STOIE/recipes/recipes/offset_smoker/README.md

 1. If using sauce, place back on the smoker until sticky.
 1. You can allow to rest, or eat right away.

 ---

+## Pork Belly

+### Belly Prep

+#### Ingredients

+* full skin on pork belly

+#### Method

+1. Trim any hanging pieces of meat or skin from the belly
+1. Pat the skin dry with paper towel.
+1. Optional, pierce the skin all over with either a pricking tool, or a very sharp pointy knife.
+1. Place the belly, skin up, onto a wire rack inside a baking tray.
+1. Place into the fridge for a minumum of overnight to dry the skin.
+1. When removing from the fridge, season as desired with salt or rub on the flesh side of the belly and sides, do not apply any rub to the skin and wipe clean if you do.

+### Cooking

+#### Method

+1. Get your smoker to 135 deg C (275 deg F), then place the belly inside, skin up.
+1. Apply a very thick layer of cheap table salt to the entire skin, this layer is to protect the skin from cooking and dry it out, approx 3-5mm thick of pure salt.
+1. Cook for ~2-3 hours at temp, with a smoky fire (but open flame), (internal temp ~97C/205F) ~30 minutes before it is ready, fire up your coals in a chimney starter.
+1. Once pulled from the smoker, remove the salt from the skin and then place skin down over the charcoal grill you got going while waiting.
+1. The skin may burn very quick, so ensure tongs in hand and keep it moving / checking on the skin constantly, it should crackle up with the intesnse heat.
+1. Continue to crackle while the skin is not burning, once you start to get more burning than crackle, remove and slice.

+---